As a higher education marketer, you’ve got a big job.

 “Take Advertising for example.
 We worked to let people know it was even a major.
 Students didn’t know it was an option,” said Clifton.

+Whether your university has a centralized or decentralized marketing structure, you still need to differentiate your university.
 So, how can you get departments on the same page, organize web properties to help users find relevant content, and tell a cohesive story?

 Create cohesive messaging between your main university site and individual colleges and schools